epam/ai-dial/docs/Deployment/Bedrock Model Deployment.md

 ### Configure Bedrock Adapter

+> Refer to [Adapter for Bedrock](https://github.com/epam/ai-dial-adapter-bedrock) to view documentation for a Bedrock AI DIAL Adapter.

 To work with models, we use applications called Adapters.
-You can configure Bedrock Adapter with via [environment variables](https://github.com/epam/ai-dial-adapter-bedrock#environment-variables).
+You can configure Bedrock Adapter via [environment variables](https://github.com/epam/ai-dial-adapter-bedrock#environment-variables).

-Refer to [Adapter for Bedrock](https://github.com/epam/ai-dial-adapter-bedrock) to view documentation for a Bedrock AI DIAL Adapter.

-#### For IAM User
+#### Use IAM User

 In this scenario, provide the access key of your user via environment variables: